UniMath/agda-unimath/src/foundation/whiskering-identifications-concatenation.lagda.md

     is-equiv-right-whisker-concat
 ```

-### Right unwhiskering of identifications is an equivalence
+### Left unwhiskering of identifications is an equivalence

 ```agda
 module _